ansh-vashisht2003/BookBuddy/README.md

       * View books and explore various genres.
       * Engage in real-time chat with other users.
-      * Maintain a personalized reading list.

   * **Author:**

       * Upload and share their own books with the community.
       * Manage reviews for their published works.
-      * Interact directly with readers.

 -----